AvWxLLC/AvWxLLC.github.io/privacy-policy.md

 Any data collected is handled by third-party services such as Google AdMob in accordance with their own privacy policies.

+## Analytics & Usage Data
+We use Firebase Analytics, a service provided by Google LLC, to help us understand how our app is used and to improve app performance and reliability.
+Firebase Analytics may collect anonymous usage information, including:
+- App interactions (such as screens viewed and features used)
+- App launch and session data
+- Device information (such as device model, operating system version, and a non-personal device identifier) This data is used solely for analytics and app functionality purposes.
+We do not use this data for advertising, marketing, or user tracking, and the data is not linked to your identity.

+## Data Sharing
+Analytics data collected through Firebase is processed by Google on our behalf and is subject to Google’s Privacy Policy.
+We do not sell, rent, or share this data with third parties for advertising purposes.

+## Opt-Out Information
+You can limit analytics collection by disabling analytics permissions in your device settings or by uninstalling the app.

 ## Third-Party Services
 This app uses the following third-party service:
 - **Google AdMob**
+- **Google Firebase**

 Google’s use of data is governed by their Privacy Policy: https://policies.google.com/privacy